SilverRooney/Memorize/README.md

 A game of matching cards, using SwiftUI.

 An iOS app game for memorizing the placement and matching cards.
-From Stanfords CS193 Course from 2021, where he taught SwiftUI.
+From Stanfords CS193 Course from 2021, where he taught SwiftUI and uses MVVM archetecture.